ATTRIBUTES ASSOCIATED WITH A GOOD CLIENT/ JOB AD:

 Client has a new account on message board and no evidence of a good reputation elsewhere.

 Client requests free "try out" or "test" artwork instead of making a decisions based on portfolios.

-Client offers a lot of future work but wants the current work to be cheap or free.
+Client promises a lot of future work but wants the current work to be cheap or free.

 Client's advertisement contains complaints about previous work relationships or other topics.

-Client seems angry, condescending, insulting, childish or irrational.
+Client seems angry, condescending, insulting, childish, rude or irrational.

-Client makes demands that don't seem reasonable or necessary.
+Client makes demands that seem unreasonable or unnecessary.

-Client brags about wealth, or talent without providing verifiable evidence.
+Client mentions large sums of money or brags about wealth, talent or general greatness without providing proof.

-Client tries to bully the artist into changing terms of contract or doing additional projects for free.
+Client tries to bully the artist into accepting unreasonable terms or changes to previously accepted terms.

-Client asks for financial information or other excessive personal identifying information
+Client asks for financial information or excessive personal details